bm13563/Volley/README.md

 3. Install requirements from requirements.txt -> pip install

 # Running the project
 Run the project through the utils.py file, using the --run flag + the environment.
 This will handle environments and flask config automatically.
-This is recommended, rather than using flask run or python app.py, since it environment variables and flask config is handled explicitly.
+This is recommended, rather than using flask run or python app.py, since environment variables and flask config is handled explicitly.
 1. Run the project in development mode -> python utils.py --run dev

 # Running tests